-Walmart opens 2.2 million square foot fulfillment center
+Walmart opens 2.2 million square foot fulfillment center in McCordsville

 Walmart celebrated the opening of its largest-ever fulfillment center with a ribbon-cutting ceremony June 15 at the new facility in McCordsville.

-The fulfillment center — a warehouse where goods are packed and dispatched to fulfill online orders — is a 2.2 million square foot warehouse located at 5259 W. 500 N. It is the size of 40 football fields.
+The fulfillment center — where goods are packed and dispatched to fulfill online orders — is in a 2.2 million square foot warehouse at 5259 W. 500 N. It is the size of 40 football fields.

 The center is filled with the latest technology to get customers’ orders delivered to them within two days, according to the fulfillment center’s general manager, Geoffrey Appleby.

-“With this building, in combination with our traditional fulfillment centers, we’ll be able to reach 95 percent of the U.S. population within the next day or two-day shipping move,” Appleby said.
+“With this building, in combination with our traditional fulfillment centers, we’ll be able to reach 95 percent of the U.S. population within the next day or two-day shipping,” Appleby said.
 “So (we are) really excited, not only for the associates and their experience in here, making it better for them, but also from a customer experience that wants their deliveries in a next day or a two-day time period.”

 The building is stacked with technology, with more than two miles of conveyor belts inside the facility to make order processing more efficient.